SlickEdit: History

+Large file capabilities

+SlickEdit can edit files up to 2 Terabytes, limited only by system resources.
+It can edit gigabyte files effortlessly.
+DIFFzilla can compare gigabyte files faster than other free or commercial tools.

-Supported languages and operating systems
+Supported programming languages and operating systems

-SlickEdit supports over 70 programming languages and file types, including C, C++, C#, Groovy (programming language), Java, JavaScript, Objective-C, Go, HTML, PHP, XML, Windows batch files, AWK, Makefiles and INI files.
+SlickEdit supports over 76 programming languages and file types, including C, C++, C#, Groovy (programming language), Java, JavaScript, Objective-C, Google Go, HTML, PHP, XML, Windows batch files, AWK, Makefiles and INI files.
 Some of these are only supported with syntax highlighting, such as Makefiles and INI files.
 Like most other code editors, SlickEdit allows the user to add support for additional languages and to modify the way it operates on the ones listed above.
 SlickEdit also supports opening Visual Studio solutions and Xcode projects as workspaces.

-SlickEdit supports at least 76 different encodings and runs on seven operating systems:
+SlickEdit runs on seven operating systems: